-UV fluorescence imaging of crystallization experiments is available in the Center (RRB 363).
+UV fluorescence imaging of crystallization experiments is available in the Center.
 This technique allows the experimenter to determine whether very tiny crystals are in fact protein and not salt or other undesired components.
 This microscope is made by JanScientific and is capable of identifying Trp-containing protein crystals by excitation in the deep UV (280nm) and observing the emission at 350 nm.
 Also available is a stereomicroscope, Nikon SMZ18, for crystal tray observations and crystal mounting.

 Robotic liquid handling is offered at the center, to facilitate in the task of setting up hundreds to thousands of crystallization conditions.
-The Formulator by Formulatrix prepares trays from stock solutions (RRB 363), reducing preparation time from days to minutes and the Phoenix by Art Robbins can dispense the reservoirs from the trays made by Formulator (or obtained commercially) to the individual trays and create the protein/precipitant drops using any 96-well crystallization tray (RRB 363).
+The Formulator by Formulatrix prepares trays from stock solutions, reducing preparation time from days to minutes and the Phoenix by Art Robbins can dispense the reservoirs from trays made by Formulator (or obtained commercially) to individual trays and create the protein/precipitant drops using any 96-well crystallization tray.

-All work is performed independently by the investigator after a short training session.
+The investigator performs all work independently after a short training session.
 The Center provides training and expert guidance for researchers undertaking crystallographic structure determination.
-The Center is also the liaison between the University and Brookhaven National Labs NSLS synchrotron X-ray PRT beam lines.
+The Center is also the RU liaison to the Advanced Photon Source and Brookhaven National Labs NSLS synchrotron X-ray PRT beam lines.

 The SBRC offers: